tobinbradley/dirt-simple-postgis-http-api/README.md

 ### Database

-Your Postgres login will need select rights to any tables or views it should be able to access, **as well as the `geometry_columns` view**.
+Your Postgres login will need select rights to any tables or views it should be able to access.
 For security, it should _only_ have select rights unless you plan to specifically add a route that writes to a table.

 Dirt uses connection pooling, minimizing database connections.